Letter Essay #9

 Our quoted passage is when Katniss is desperately needing water near the start of the games.
 She is wondering why Haymitch or anyone is not sponsoring her with water.
 “What is Haymitch doing?
 Despite my anger, hatred, and suspicions, a small voice in the back of my head whispers an answer.
 Maybe he’s sending you a message, it says.
 A message.
 Saying what?
 Then I know.
 There’s only one good reason Haymitch could be withholding water from me.
 Because he knows I’ve almost found it.” (pg.
 169 of The Hunger Games) We chose this passage because we really liked how Katniss and Haymitch could communicate without needing to talk.
 It shows how close they really are and it shows that Haymitch isn’t a worthless alcoholic.

 We would rate this book a 10/10 because the writing is truly magnificent and everything is so well described.
-The characters are very complex and interesting to read about, we believe Suzanne Collins has written close to a perfect book.
+You can tell all of the time Collins spent trying to write a book she knew would go far and being able to see that in a book is something special.
+From the setting description all the way to the character description all of the details are very close to perfect even though she is describing a very non perfect world The characters are very complex and interesting to read about, we believe Suzanne Collins has written close to a perfect book.

 Mason Wilk, Ben Carter, Ethan Horbury, and Jack Griffiths